Epiphone Serial Number Lookup

 Epiphone guitars are manufactured in various factories across different countries, making it challenging to identify their origin or manufacturing date.
-However, each Epiphone guitar is marked with a serial number that, once decoded, can reveal details about its production location and date.
+However, each guitar is marked with a serial number that, once decoded, can reveal details about Epiphone’s date and location.

-To find out Epiphone serial number of your guitar, search it on the headstock.
-For Semi-Hollow models, it can be found on the label inside the top f-hole, while for acoustic guitars, it can be found on the label inside the sound hole.
-The serial number usually contains a combination of digits and one or two letters.
+To find the serial number, look up it on the headstock.
+For Semi-Hollow guitars, the serial number can be found on the label inside the top f-hole, while for acoustic guitars, it can be detected on the label inside the sound hole.

 Epiphone Serial Number Location